mvolkmann/blog/src/smalltalk.md

 Then select "Remove it" or "Remove, then browse senders".
 The latter option allows the senders to be modified.

+There is no provided way to search for code that contains a given string.
+Mariano Montone implemented this and shared a change set via email.
+See the file `SearchSourceMenus-MarianoMontone.cs.st`.
+Location this in a "File List" window and click the "install" button.
+This adds the context menu item "search source...".

 For more detail, see
 <a href="https://cuis-smalltalk.github.io/TheCuisBook/A-brief-introduction-to-the-system-Browser.html"
 target="_blank">A brief introduction to the System Browser</a>.